Price T Rowe Associates Inc. MD Sells 207,281 Shares of National CineMedia, Inc. (NASDAQ:NCMI)

-Price T Rowe Associates Inc. MD lessened its holdings in shares of National CineMedia, Inc. (NASDAQ:NCMI) by 3.3% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 6,127,583 shares of the business services provider’s stock after selling 207,281 shares during the quarter.
-Price T Rowe Associates Inc. MD owned about 0.08% of National CineMedia worth $28,309,000 at the end of the most recent quarter.
+Price T Rowe Associates Inc. MD trimmed its holdings in shares of National CineMedia, Inc. (NASDAQ:NCMI) by 3.3% during the first quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 6,127,583 shares of the business services provider’s stock after selling 207,281 shares during the period.
+Price T Rowe Associates Inc. MD owned approximately 7.58% of National CineMedia worth $28,309,000 as of its most recent filing with the SEC.

-Several other institutional investors and hedge funds have also modified their holdings of NCMI.
-Citigroup Inc. boosted its position in shares of National CineMedia by 199.5% during the 4th quarter.
-Citigroup Inc. now owns 12,479 shares of the business services provider’s stock valued at $46,000 after acquiring an additional 8,312 shares during the last quarter.
-Koshinski Asset Management Inc. bought a new stake in National CineMedia in the 1st quarter worth approximately $53,000.
-Quantbot Technologies LP lifted its position in National CineMedia by 217.1% in the 1st quarter.
-Quantbot Technologies LP now owns 19,829 shares of the business services provider’s stock worth $91,000 after buying an additional 13,576 shares during the last quarter.
-Jane Street Group LLC bought a new stake in National CineMedia in the 4th quarter worth approximately $95,000.
-Finally, Principal Financial Group Inc. lifted its position in National CineMedia by 19.1% in the 4th quarter.
-Principal Financial Group Inc. now owns 25,740 shares of the business services provider’s stock worth $96,000 after buying an additional 4,134 shares during the last quarter.
-Hedge funds and other institutional investors own 68.46% of the company’s stock.
+Other institutional investors and hedge funds have also recently modified their holdings of the company.
+Citigroup Inc. lifted its holdings in shares of National CineMedia by 199.5% in the 4th quarter.
+Citigroup Inc. now owns 12,479 shares of the business services provider’s stock worth $46,000 after purchasing an additional 8,312 shares in the last quarter.
+Koshinski Asset Management Inc. bought a new position in shares of National CineMedia in the 1st quarter worth $53,000.
+Quantbot Technologies LP lifted its holdings in shares of National CineMedia by 217.1% in the 1st quarter.
+Quantbot Technologies LP now owns 19,829 shares of the business services provider’s stock worth $91,000 after purchasing an additional 13,576 shares in the last quarter.
+Jane Street Group LLC bought a new position in shares of National CineMedia in the 4th quarter worth $95,000.
+Finally, Principal Financial Group Inc. lifted its holdings in shares of National CineMedia by 19.1% in the 4th quarter.
+Principal Financial Group Inc. now owns 25,740 shares of the business services provider’s stock worth $96,000 after purchasing an additional 4,134 shares in the last quarter.
+Institutional investors own 68.46% of the company’s stock.

+In other news, CEO Thomas F. Lesinski sold 10,000 shares of the firm’s stock in a transaction on Wednesday, May 12th.
+The stock was sold at an average price of $4.28, for a total transaction of $42,800.00.
+Following the completion of the sale, the chief executive officer now directly owns 111,622 shares of the company’s stock, valued at approximately $477,742.16.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Company insiders own 3.10% of the company’s stock.

+National CineMedia (NASDAQ:NCMI) last announced its earnings results on Sunday, May 9th.
+The business services provider reported ($0.25) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.18) by ($0.07).
+The firm had revenue of $5.40 million during the quarter, compared to analysts’ expectations of $15.04 million.
+During the same period in the previous year, the company posted ($0.05) earnings per share.
+National CineMedia’s revenue was down 91.7% on a year-over-year basis.
+Sell-side analysts expect that National CineMedia, Inc. will post -0.38 earnings per share for the current fiscal year.

 The firm also recently announced a quarterly dividend, which was paid on Thursday, June 17th.
-Stockholders of record on Friday, May 21st were paid a dividend of $0.05 per share.
-The ex-dividend date of this dividend was Thursday, May 20th.
+Stockholders of record on Friday, May 21st were given a dividend of $0.05 per share.
 This represents a $0.20 annualized dividend and a dividend yield of 5.48%.
-National CineMedia’s dividend payout ratio (DPR) is presently -20.00%.
+The ex-dividend date was Thursday, May 20th.
+National CineMedia’s dividend payout ratio is presently -20.00%.

-In other news, CEO Thomas F. Lesinski sold 10,000 shares of the business’s stock in a transaction that occurred on Wednesday, May 12th.
-The stock was sold at an average price of $4.28, for a total transaction of $42,800.00.
-Following the transaction, the chief executive officer now directly owns 111,622 shares of the company’s stock, valued at $477,742.16.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-3.10% of the stock is currently owned by insiders.

-A number of research firms recently weighed in on NCMI.
-Benchmark upgraded National CineMedia from a “hold” rating to a “buy” rating and set a $6.00 target price for the company in a research report on Wednesday, April 7th.
-Zacks Investment Research downgraded National CineMedia from a “hold” rating to a “sell” rating in a research report on Wednesday, July 14th.
-Finally, B. Riley boosted their target price on National CineMedia from $6.00 to $7.00 and gave the stock a “buy” rating in a research report on Thursday, June 24th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company.
-National CineMedia has a consensus rating of “Hold” and a consensus target price of $4.65.

 National CineMedia, Inc, through its subsidiary, National CineMedia, LLC, operates cinema advertising network in North America.
 The company engages in the sale of advertising to national, regional, and local businesses in Noovie, a cinema advertising and entertainment pre-show seen on movie screens; and sells advertising on its Lobby Entertainment Network, a series of strategically-placed screens located in movie theater lobbies, as well as other forms of advertising and promotions in theatre lobbies.